EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/test_plan.md

   200 Successful Access Token Request

-## Test Case 14: Retrieve access token iwth invalid apiInvokerId
+## Test Case 14: Retrieve access token with invalid apiInvokerId

   This test case will check that an API Invoker cannot retrieve a security access token without valid apiInvokerId